informatics-isi-edu/atlas-d2k-www/_posts/rebuildingakidney/2024-07-11-rbk-pub-lewis.md

 ---
-title: "Lewis' Lab Advancements in the Development of Vascularized Kidney Tissue Models Via Bioprinting"
+title: "Lewis' Lab Paper on the Development of Vascularized Kidney Tissue Models Via Bioprinting"
 layout: post
 tag: rbk
 ---

-We are thrilled to announce that Jennifer Lewis (Harvard) of the [Engineering Functional Kidneys group](/rebuildingakidney/projects/engineering-functional-kidneys/) in the Rebuilding a Kidney (RBK) consortium has just published a groundbreaking paper in the journal, _Biofabrication_, that represents a significant advancement in the development of vascularized kidney tissue models using bioprinting technology.
-Key highlights include novel bioprinting techniques and enhanced tissue viability.
+We are excited to announce that Jennifer Lewis (Harvard) of the [Engineering Functional Kidneys group](/rebuildingakidney/projects/engineering-functional-kidneys/) in the Rebuilding a Kidney (RBK) consortium has just published a paper in the journal, _Biofabrication_.

 ### A perfusable, vascularized kidney organoid-on-chip model